himselfv/wakan/Annotations.md

+_This page has been ported from the old Wakan documentation.
+Annotations feature was never finalized by the creator of Wakan, and so long as there's no demand for it, will probably be removed eventually._

 # Overview
 Wakan 1.69 introduced a new feature - the ability to read special "annotation" files that can make Wakan display a webpage, picture or text whenever you display a specific word inside the Dictionary or select a specific character in Character mode.
 For example, when typing word "bara" (a rose in Japanese) to the Dictionary, Wakan can display a picture of a rose.